keithrbennett/life_game_viewer/README.md

 Reading and Writing Game Data
 ------------------------------------------------------

-The application uses the system clipboard to read and write (i.e. load and save) game data.
-You use the same keys you would normally use for copying pasting;
+The application starts with a sample data set that can be easily modified in the code.
-that is, Command c and v on a Mac, and Ctrl c and v on other system.
+You can also use the provided buttons to use the system clipboard to load and save game data.
+You use the same keys you would normally use for copying pasting, that is, Command c and v on a Mac, and Ctrl c and v on other system.

 Data is represented as follows: